 Included within our loans are troubled debt restructurings (TDRs).
 These loans have been modified by granting a concession in order to maximize the collection of amounts due when a borrower is experiencing financial difficulties.
 All risk loans, including TDRs, are analyzed within our allowance for loan losses.
 The primary types of modification typically include interest rate reduction below market, deferral of principal, extension of maturity or forgiveness of interest.
-Our loans classified as TDRs and activity on these loans were not material at any time during the years ending December 31, 2022 or 2021.
-We did not have material loan commitments to lend additional money to borrowers whose loans have been modified in a TDR at December 31, 2022 or 2021.
+Our loans classified as TDRs and activity on these loans were not material at any time during the year ending December 31, 2022.
+We did not have material loan commitments to lend additional money to borrowers whose loans were modified in a TDR at December 31, 2022.